adzcai/rlbook/book/7_exploration/exploration.md

 - We first discussed the explore-then-exploit algorithm {prf:ref}`explore_then_exploit`, a simple way to explore a deterministic MDP by visiting all state-action pairs.

-- We then discussed how to treat an unknown MDP as a MAB {prf:ref}`sec:mdp_mab`, and how this approach is inefficient since it doesn't make use of relationships between policies.
+- We then discussed how to treat an unknown MDP as a MAB {ref}`mdp_mab`, and how this approach is inefficient since it doesn't make use of relationships between policies.

 - We then introduced the UCB-VI algorithm {prf:ref}`ucb_vi`, which models the unknown MDP by a proxy MDP with a reward bonus term that encourages exploration.

-- Finally, assuming that the transitions and rewards are linear with respect to a feature transformation of the state and action, we introduced the LinUCB-VI algorithm {prf:ref}`sec:lin_ucb_vi`, which has a sample complexity independent of the size of the state and action spaces.
+- Finally, assuming that the transitions and rewards are linear with respect to a feature transformation of the state and action, we introduced the LinUCB-VI algorithm {ref}`lin_ucb_vi`, which has a sample complexity independent of the size of the state and action spaces.